strawbrary/php-sha3/readme.md

 ```

 * $str: The string to hash
-* $outputSize: The bit length of the output hash (accepted values: 224, 256, 384, 512)
+* $outputSize: The bit length of the output hash
 * $rawOutput: If set to true, then the hash is returned in raw binary format

 * Return value: A hex string containing the sha3 hash of the input string